MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 One basic question should be answered before embarking on such simulations: what is the failure rate of stored documents?
 This is a difficult question due to a lack of real data.

 - There is data on the failure rate of individual disk drives over time.
 Thanks to Backblaze, Google, and others, there is some published empirical data on failure rates of disk drives of recent technology vintages.
 These figures refer to replacements of entire disk drives during the useful life and wear-out periods of device use.
 That is, they exclude infant failures but include mid-life and senescence.
 Unfortunately, we do not get information on the rates of sector failures, bad block replacements, and so forth.
 - There is an estimate of unrecoverable failures on consumer-grade SATA drives that is often mentioned in the industry: Pr{a bit fails during a year} = 1E-14.
 This looks like a small number until one calculates that a 4TB drive, very common today, contains about 4E13 bits of data, plus essential metadata.
+[Have to find the reference for this number, and have to check the accuracy, too.]
 - We have not encountered data on the performance of disk drives or blocks in RAID and erasure coding configurations, the effect of pre-emptive data scrubbing, etc.
 - Data errors are always assumed to be silent to the client that owns the document.
 Active searching for and correction of errors is necessary to ensure continuing data integrity.
 Note that the multiple-copy storage and auditing procedure explored in this paper is analogous to RAID storage with data scrubbing, but done at a document level rather than a block level.